-Income of the live-in aide will not be counted for purposes of determining eligibility or level of benefits.

-Live-in aides are not subject to Non-Citizen Rule requirements.
+- Income of the live-in aide will not be counted for purposes of determining eligibility or level of benefits. - Live-in aides are not subject to Non-Citizen Rulenon-Citizen Rule requirements. - Live-in aides may not be considered as a remaining member of the tenant family.